diskettejs/use-render/README.md

 </Button>
 ```

-### State-Aware className
+### State-Aware `className`

-Pass a function to resolve className based on component state:
+Pass a function to compute `className` based on component state.
+The second argument gives you access to the base `className` set by the component:

 ```tsx
 <Button